 Almost everyone has a cell phone these days — from your little sister in elementary school all the way up to your grandmother.
 It’s hard to imagine life without these handheld devices, which allow us to do so much more than simply make phone calls.

 In fact, today’s cell phones are so powerful and have so many capabilities that it’s difficult to imagine a situation when a cell phone won’t come in handy.
 And while it’s true that for the vast majority of the time, and in the vast majority of situations, a cell phone will allow you to stay in touch or get help when you need it, there are actually plenty of situations when a cell phone just won’t cut it.
 In those cases, you need a satellite phone if you’re going to make a connection.

 The fact that satellite signals are transmitted far above the earth and do not rely on towers is what makes them useful in remote areas.
-It would be impossible to place cell phone towers everywhere to ensure continuous signals — for example, in the middle of the ocean or in the remote wilder-ness.
+It would be impossible to place cell phone towers everywhere to ensure continuous signals — for example, in the middle of the ocean or in the remote wilderness.
 This is why satellite phones are more useful than cell phones to those who are traveling to isolated areas or need connectivity in remote locations.